reema0814/Threat-Protection-with-XDR/Labguide/lab4_create_detections.md

 1. Select the **Next: Review >** button.

-1. On the *Review and create* tab, select the **Create** button to create the new Scheduled Analytics rule.
+1. On the *Review and create* tab, select the **Save** button to create the new Scheduled Analytics rule.

 ### Task 2: Privilege Elevation Attack Detection